This post may contain affiliate links. Please read my disclosure policy.

-- Optional: 1/2 cup chopped nuts walnuts or pecans work well here
+- 1/2 cup chopped nuts walnuts or pecans work well here

-- Optional: 1 diced apple
+- 1 apple diced

 - In a medium mixing bowl, whisk together the stock, eggs, coconut aminos and salt and pepper.
 Pour the eggy stock over the pan of bread cubes.
 Press down on the cubes with your hands to distribute the liquid evenly.
-Add salt and pepper.
-Cover the casserole pan with foil and bake for 20 minutes.

-- Remove the foil and cook until the stuffing is steaming hot and browned, but not dry, about 20 minutes more.
+- Cover the casserole pan with foil and bake for 20 minutes.
+Remove the foil and cook until the stuffing is steaming hot and browned, but not dry, about 20 minutes more.